A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• On Wednesday, May 27, 2026, U.S. District Judge Sherilyn Peace Garnett sentenced Kenneth Iwamasa to three years and five months in federal prison, plus two years of probation and a $10,000 fine, for conspiracy to distribute ketamine resulting in Matthew Perry's death (Kenneth Iwamasa).
+• On Wednesday, May 27, 2026, U.S. District Judge Sherilyn Peace Garnett sentenced Kenneth Iwamasa to 41 months (three years, five months) in federal prison, plus two years of supervised release (probation) and a $10,000 fine.

-• Judge Sherilyn Peace Garnett said in court that Iwamasa was "privy" to Matthew Perry's struggle with addiction and called his conduct "reckless" not only on October 28, 2023, the day Perry died, but also in the days leading up to his death (Judge Sherilyn Peace Garnett).
+• Judge Garnett told the court that Iwamasa was “privy” to Matthew Perry’s struggle with addiction and called his conduct “reckless” on Oct.
+28, 2023 and in the days leading up to Perry’s death, but she found he did not abuse a position of trust and said there was “no hard evidence” of malicious intent — a finding that limited the sentence length.U.S.
+District Judge Sherilyn Peace Garnett

-• Defense attorney Alan Eisner asked for six months in prison plus six months of home confinement, arguing Iwamasa was following the directions of a powerful boss he "worshipped," but the judge rejected that request and said Iwamasa was "unwilling, not unable" to say no (Alan Eisner).
+• Defense attorney Alan Eisner had asked for six months in prison plus six months of home confinement, arguing Iwamasa was following the directions of a powerful boss he “worshipped,” but the judge rejected that request and said Iwamasa was “unwilling, not unable” to say no.

 Follow how coverage of this story developed over time